GaryAllenGit/JavaSpaceRegisterForAvailabilityDemo/README.md

 As usual, if using an IDE like IntelliJ you need to create a java project with the correct classes added as libraries, then paste the code in and run it.

+You also need to add the VM args to the run configuration:

+    -Djava.rmi.server.useCodebaseOnly=false -Djava.security.policy=policy.all

 If running from a command line, set up the classpath with: